 - The relevant weight a young person places on what constitutes fun, changes from child to child.

-To help adults supporting youth sport experiences (parent, coach, teacher, administrator, etc) Visek and her colleagues have developed Fun Maps.
-These Fun Maps conceptualise the 81 different determinants of fun, which can be further categorised into 11 dimensions:
+To help adults supporting youth sport experiences (parents, coaches, teachers, administrators, etc) Visek and her colleagues developed Fun Maps.
+These Fun Maps conceptualise 81 different ‘determinants’ of fun, which can be further categorised into 11 ‘dimensions’:

 Importantly, Visek identified that the Youth Sport Ethos – the three most important dimensions of fun relevant to other dimensions.
 These are: